-We set h to 0.08, so that a bank needs to hold eight cents of equity capital for every dollar of assets, in line with the Standardized Approach in Basel II and III.
+We set h to 8%, so that a bank needs to hold eight cents of equity capital for every dollar of assets, in line with the Standardized Approach in Basel II and III.

-There are three important caveats.
+There are three important remarks.
 First, capital regulation is usually defined in terms of the book value of assets and the book value of equity.
-Under our model, the time-0 book value and market value are equal as the bank is zero profit.
-Second, different assets have different risk weightings.
-Unrated corporate debtas a risk weighting of 100%, so we focus on that as a class.
-Rated corporate debt can fall into several buckets, and so the effects in this section would be within bucket effects that push corporate debt to be as risky as possible while falling in a given bucket.
-Finally, we model the Standardized Approach using an equity ratio of 0.08; however, the Basel II and Basel III frameworks are much more complicated.
-Banks face multiple capital requirements, which can be satisfied using a multitude of securities.
-Depending on one's intent, a more appropriate number could be anywhere from 0.025, the common equity mandate from Basel II, to 0.13, the maximum mandate from Basel III with full capital conservation and countercyclical capital buffers.
-We focus on h = 0.08 for simplicity.
+Under our model, the time-0 book values and market values are equal for both equity and assets as the bank is zero profit, as mentioned in footnote 16.
+Second, different assets have different risk weights with unrated corporate debt having a risk weight of 100% and rated corporate debt having risk weight varying from 20 - 150% varying with rating.
+For simplicity, we apply a 100% risk weight to all loans.
+To the extent that unrated bank loans comprise a large fraction of bank assets, this serves as a useful approximation.
+Finally, we use an equity ratio of 0.08 as our base case.
+While this is the key equity ratio used by the Standardized Approach in Basel II, the actual Basel II and Basel III frameworks are much more complicated.
+Banks face multiple capital requirements, ranging from Basel II's 4% tier one capital requirement to Basel III's 13% maximum mandate with full capital conservation and countercyclical capital buffers.